 To conclude, to make better tasting espresso at home, the main thing we need to do is to work on reducing the chances of channelling.

-Even if we’ve got a mega, espresso coffee capable grinding machine paired with a very good heat exchanger or dual boiler espresso coffee machine, we could end up drinking shots that taste nowhere near as good as another home barista is achieving with a budget single-boiler espresso coffee machine and lower cost grinder who’s taking good care of avoiding channelling.
+Even if we’ve got a mega, espresso coffee capable mill paired with a in reality good heat exchanger or dual boiler espresso machine, we could end up guzzling shots that taste nowhere near as good as another home barista is achieving with a budget single-boiler espresso machine and lower cost coffee mill who’s taking good care of avoiding channelling.

-So literally take some care when dialling in, remember not being dialled in is a big cause of channelling.
-Remember that achieving the correct dose at the correct grind size reduces the chances of channeling via having the right amount of headspace, and taking care when it comes to puck prep and tamping will also, hopefully help.
+So simply take some care when dialling in, remember not being dialled in is a big cause of channelling.
+Remember that achieving the correct dosage at the correct grind size reduces the chances of channeling via having the right amount of headspace, and taking care when it comes to puck prep and tamping will also, hopefully help.

 Spread the enjoy